DAY ONE – ARUSHA – TARANGIRE NATIONAL PARK

 From the comfort of your open-top vehicle, you’ll be able to observe and photograph some of Africa’s most recognisable faces.
 The crater is home to a large number of predators including lions, leopards, cheetahs, jackals, and hyenas, as well as a large population of wildebeest, zebras, antelope, cape buffalo, and more.
 It is truly one of Africa’s premier safari destinations.

-After the thrills and excitement of the day, you will have a picnic lunch by the park’s famous hippo pool.
-Thereafter, you will drive back to Arusha.
+After the thrills and excitement of the day, you will have a picnic lunch in the park.
+Thereafter we will make our way to Lake Eyasi to overnight.